rmitsuboshi/miniboosts/README.md

 If you invent a new boosting algorithm, you can introduce it by implementing `Booster` trait.
-See `cargo doc --open` for details.
+See `cargo doc -F extended --open` for details.

 ### Boosters